kvh/autonomous/readme.md

 and responding to user input, and to a framework that prioritizes Sensing, Cognition, and Action (SCA).

-SCA ("skah") frameworks like Anton are built ingest and operate with disparate and large data sources, process them with the most powerful data tools available, run large and complex prompt / completion pipelines, take secure action in external systems, and checkpoint with human decision makers via common communication channels to manually clear actions.
+SCA ("skah") frameworks like Autonomous are built ingest and operate with disparate and large data sources, process them with the most powerful data tools available, run large and complex prompt / completion pipelines, take secure action in external systems, and checkpoint with human decision makers via common communication channels to manually clear actions.